When you are sick and tired of bad hosting providers, what do you do? You head over to Google and search for a 'Stable host'.

 Let me elaborate.
-As you would have seen in the comparison table above, StableHost offers 24/7/365 ticketing support only for technical issues.
-So, if like me, when you sign up for an account and have a hold placed on it awaiting further verification, you have to pray that the billing team are currently working!
+StableHost offers 24/7/365 ticketing support only for technical issues.
+So, if like me, when you sign up for an account and have a hold placed on it awaiting further verification, you have to pray that the billing team is currently working!

 On the flip-side, when I genuinely encountered an odd issue, the ticketing response was good and very fast.
 I was browsing the cPanel options after setting up my account and it seemed to be missing the SiteBuilder that StableHost talks about on their page.

 I checked the dashboard, nothing.
 I used CTRL+F and looked for "sitebuilder" in case I was being oblivious, nothing.
 So, I went ahead and sent off a ticket to support.
 Here is that thread: